 Although this line of goggles comes with an impressive array of strap and frame colors, the lenses are clear for all of them.
 The new line of Recoil Xi goggles also uses a superior quality hypoallergenic face foam for a better fit and moisture and temperature control.

 The goggles are better suited for extreme weather conditions.
 The anti-fog and condensation lens treatment makes them even better than most models in this price range.
 The double buckle strap is non-slip and makes up for the lack of outriggers on the frame.Check out the goggles here...

 These goggles are designed for maximum field of view.
-From the particular frame style to the lens height and curvature, everything is intended to improve visibility.
+Fly Racing went all out on these… from the frame style to the lens height and curvature, everything is intended to improve visibility.

 The multiple tinted options ensure that Fly Racing has something for every rider.
 With the Zone goggles being all lightweight and flexible, the weather shouldn’t stop you from enjoying your dirt bike.
 And the anti-fog coating and anti-scratch protective layer guarantee it.Check out the goggles here...

 These goggles are sealed to perfection thanks to the multi-layered face foam.
 They have a flexible frame with a bright glossy finish and cool graphic detailing.
 The lens is clear but also easily replaceable if you prefer a tinted colored lens.